 2005 Ph.D.
 University of Washington, Sociology

-Renfrow, Daniel G., Kailin E. Kucewicz,* Katherine Mouradian,* and Valerie R. Schweigert.* Forthcoming. “’But That’s Not Sexting’: Accounts from Emerging Adults.”
+Renfrow, Daniel G., Kailin E. Kucewicz,* Katherine Mouradian,* and Valerie R. Schweigert.* 2017. "'But That's Not Sexting': Accounts from Emerging Adults."
 Routledge Handbook of Deviance Studies.
 Edited by Ophir Sefiha and Steve Brown.

-Renfrow, Daniel G., Terrence L. Wissick, Jr.,* and Christopher M. Guard.* Forthcoming. “(Re)Defining the Situation When Football Fans Rush the Field.”
+Renfrow, Daniel G., Terrence L. Wissick, Jr.,* and Christopher M. Guard.* 2016. "(Re)Defining the Situation When Football Fans Rush the Field."
 Sociology of Sport Journal 33(3).

 Kosier, Rebekah A.* and Daniel G. Renfrow.
 2016.
 "Queering Fat Bodies, Regulating Teen Desire in ABC Family's Huge."
 Fat Studies 5(2): 191-202.